rachelpie/silly_string-lab/README.md

 6. Now let's capitalize just the first letter of the sentence `"i really like programming"`

 7. Let's take the string `"Astounding aardvarks, arguably an ancient animal, always ate apples and acorns and artichokes all around Athens, amazing!"`.
 We want to use the `gsub` method to switch all `A`s for `O`s, as well as all `a`s for `o`s.
 We'll need to chain `gsub`s.

+8. Save each of the following strings to its own variable, then concatenate the variables in the order of the Kode with Klossy Camps!

+  + "Chicago"
+  + "Los Angeles"
+  + "New York"
+  + "Saint Louis"
+  + "Detroit"
+  + "Oakland"
+  + "Austin"